MelonOctoling/read-me/README.md

 - **Covering me, cuddling me, sitting on a bench while I'm on it with a friend** will annoy me.
 I'm prone to escalating stuff unless im already too exhausted to.
 - **If I'm playing splatoon, it will be in my name!** You're free to ask to join and I'll open a pool if I'm not in one already :) Just please don't squidparty the entire time in every match, I get sick of it quickly.
 I'm almost always cosplaying unless I'm in Tower Control!
 - **I get more nervous when I see others in the same cosplay as me, or dressed as one of my copinglinks** (e.g I'm dressed as my Full Moon Glasses copinglink skin, and someone else is cosplaying her too, I'll probably be watching them a lot from behind my screen.
 Don't let the knowledge of me observing you bother you though, go wear whatever skin you want ^^)
 - **DNI / DNIUC / DNIUF names** are literal.
 I don't want you talking to me.
 If you're wondering: DNI = Do Not interact. -UC = Unless Close. -UF = Unless Friend.
-(Monika, Bingus, my brother and Guard are close to me.
+(All my online siblings are close.
 Others on my friends list are just friends and not close.
 Please keep this in mind if I friend you.)
 - I have a carrd on here, it gives a bit too much information but oh well.
 I have a list of my comfs and cls on there, just scroll to the bottom of my about me page :)

   Now that that's settled, you're welcome to try talking to me!
 Or if you decide not to, have a good day!